deepakricky/learning/README.md

 Sequence of characters after backslash "\" → Escape Sequence characters Escape Sequence characters comprise of more than one character but represent one character when used within the strings.

-Lits: Python lists are containers to store a set of values of any data type.
+Lists: Python lists are containers to store a set of values of any data type. lists are mutable